zenna/halisi/overview.md

 Typical Bayesian inference methods approximate distributions by sampling points from them.
 As the number of points increases to infinity the approximation tends to converge to the actual distribution.

+### Evaluation as pattern matching
+Evaluation of a program is a series of transformations.
+In particular, the kind of transformatios are those where we search for and match and pattern, and then replace that matched object with a corresponding object as defined by a rule.

+Current evaluation:
+- Interpreter reads as input a series of files resulting in a sequence of expressions.
+- Evaluation of an expression follows is passed to the transformer
+-
+- If it is a definition in form (def name docstring? init), it is added to the global namespace: a mapping from symbol -> value
+- If it is a primitive expression we defer to the decision maker
+-

 ## Objectives ##
 Where do I want to be: I want to be at the point where I have a problem.
 I want to be at the point where I have some cool examples.